-Adrenal crisis (onset of severe symptoms (adrenal crisis) may be precipitated by acute infection (a common cause, especially with septicemia).
-Other causes include trauma, surgery, and Na loss from excessive sweating.
+Adrenal crisis (onset of severe symptoms) may be precipitated by acute infection (a common cause, especially with septicemia).
+Other causes include trauma, surgery, and sodium loss due to excessive sweating.
 Even with treatment, Addison disease may cause a slight increase in mortality.
 It is not clear whether this increase is due to mistreated adrenal crises or long-term complications of inadvertent over-replacement.

 Both mineralocorticoids and glucocorticoids are deficient.